EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Main

 \subsubsection{Ecosystem Position and Distinctive Features}

-EZInput addresses the persistent accessibility barrier in computational science by empowering algorithm developers to create user-friendly interfaces with minimal development effort.
-Through automatic GUI generation, parameter persistence, and cross-environment consistency, the library enables developers to make sophisticated computational methods accessible to end-users, such as experimental biologists, who may lack programming expertise, while simultaneously facilitating systematic testing across diverse computational environments.
-By requiring only declarative specification of input requirements, EZInput eliminates the substantial interface development overhead whilst maintaining full algorithmic flexibility, allowing developers to focus on their computational methods rather than GUI implementation.
-The "write once, run anywhere" architecture not only democratizes access for end-users but also streamlines developer workflows, enabling the same parameter configurations to be tested seamlessly from local Jupyter notebooks to cloud platforms to HPC clusters without code modification.
+EZInput addresses the accessibility barrier in computational science by enabling algorithm developers to create user-friendly interfaces with minimal development effort.
+Through automatic GUI generation, parameter persistence, and cross-environment consistency, the library helps developers make computational methods accessible to end-users, such as experimental biologists, who may lack programming expertise, while supporting systematic testing across environments.
+By requiring only declarative specification of input requirements, EZInput eliminates the substantial interface development overhead whilst maintaining full algorithmic flexibility, so developers can focus on their computational methods instead of GUI implementation.
+The "write once, run anywhere" architecture also streamlines developer workflows: the same parameter configurations run from local Jupyter notebooks to cloud platforms to HPC clusters without code modification.

-The framework's success is exemplified by its integration into NanoPyx, a high-performance bioimage analysis library, where microscopy researchers leverage EZInput to easily process their images using the methods implemented in NanoPyx ({Fig. \ref{fig:nanopyx-example}}) \citep{saraiva2025nanopyx}.
+The framework's success is exemplified by its integration into NanoPyx, a high-performance bioimage analysis library, where microscopy researchers use EZInput to process their images with the methods implemented in NanoPyx ({Fig. \ref{fig:nanopyx-example}}) \citep{saraiva2025nanopyx}.
 We have also adapted the ColabFold notebook \citep{colabfold} to use EZInput for parameter configuration, demonstrating its versatility across diverse scientific domains.